+Biofuels date to the early days of the automobile.
+Indeed, Rudolf Diesel's engine was initially designed to run on peanut oil!
+Three decades later and on the other side of the Atlantic, Henry Ford proclaimed that ethanol produced from agricultural crops would be 'the fuel of the future.'
 However, due to the abundance and low cost of petroleum, biofuels were largely ignored in favour of fossil fuels during the 20th century.
 It was not until the oil crises of the 1970s that the desire to reduce dependency on oil imports sparked renewed interest in biofuels.

 The market is already significant.
-Biofuels represent 6.8%5 of the 2020 fuel consumption for road transportation in Europe.
+Biofuels represent 6.8% of the 2020 fuel consumption for road transportation in Europe.
 In the US it is already 10% of gasoline consumption.
 In California, thanks to the LCFS program, or Low Carbon Fuel Standard, renewable diesel now makes up 20% of total diesel demand.

-The IEA, or International Energy Agency, expects biofuel growth to reach 20%6 of transport energy within five years, driven by policies such as the EU's target of 14% biofuel utilization in transport by 2030.
-The US offers to drive higher penetration, while China, Brazil, Indonesia, and India are also notable growth markets.
-The IEA estimates that biofuels could contribute as much as 15% of global transport energy use by 2030.
+The IEA, or International Energy Agency, expects biofuel consumption to grow by 20% per year over the next five years, driven by policies such as the EU's target of 14% biofuel utilization in transport by 2030.
+The US offers incentives linked to the 2022 'Inflation Reduction Act' designed to drive higher penetration, while China has committed to "actively promote the use of advanced biofuels."
+Brazil, Indonesia, and India are also notable growth markets with ambitious mandates, and the IEA estimates that biofuels could contribute as much as 15% of global transport energy use by 2030.